robbyki/robbyki/README.md

 - I'm currently working at IBM building application level tooling, build environments and ETL libraries for data engineering teams using scala, sbt and spark.

 ## What do I find myself day-dreaming about?
-  - wondering what I enjoy more -- writing or selling software solutions
+  - wondering what I enjoy more -- writing or selling the solutions to complex problems
-  - computer science fundamentals
+  - what is programming going to look like in 100 years from now?
-  - finding the time to read more fiction
+  - finding the time to read more fiction (especially all of the incredible sci-fi I still have not read)
-  - finding excuses to use my hand tools to build and fix things (or maybe break things in order to put them back together again)
+  - finding excuses to use my hand tools to build and fix things (or maybe break things in order to then fix them again)
   - writing optimal algorithms and data structures for solving problems
   - learning to write elegant and idiomatic solutions in scala and functional programming
   - being mesmerized when I come across beautifully constructed composable programs based on zio